ITR Filing Deadline Missed? Last chance to claim your tax refund.

 What is Section 8 Microfinance Company?

 A Section 8 Microfinance company registered under the Indian Companies Act, 2013.
-With the objective of providing financial to small business groups who are excluded from the formal banking system.
+With The objective is to provide financial aid to small business groups that are excluded from the formal banking system.
 Simply put, getting a loan from the bank is a tedious process.
 A Section 8 Microfinance Company can offer loans, insurance, and other products to its clients without requiring any collateral or security.
 The aim of a Section 8 Microfinance Company is to promote social welfare and economic development among the poor and marginalized sections of society.

 What is Microfinance Loan?

 • A household with an annual income of up to 3,00,000 can get a microfinance loan without any collateral.
-A household means a single family unit consisting of a married couple and their children (Unmarried).
+A household is a single-family unit consisting of a married couple and their children (Unmarried).

 • Any loan that does not require collateral and is given to a low-income household, i.e., a household with an annual income of up to ₹ 3,00,000, regardless of how it is used or applied/ processed/ disbursed (through physical or digital means), is a microfinance loan.